smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Functions</tt></dt>
 <dd>
-The <tt>Functions</tt> section contains the lambda functions that are part of the deployment.
+The <tt>Functions</tt> section contains the lambda functions that are part of the module.
 All functions receive the same IAM role and have equal access to all parameters.

 <i>Required:</i> No